Going to an embargoed country? Interacting with someone in an embargoed country?

 Please contact the University’s Export Control Officer as soon as possible if you intend to travel to Cuba for academic purposes, including research, to ensure that your academic purpose is permitted.
 The Office of Foreign Assets Control (OFAC) authorizes activities subject to CACR via two types of licenses: general and specific licenses.
 If the proposed activity is not permitted under a general license then a specific license must be obtained from OFAC prior to engaging in the activity.
 The Office of Research Integrity can facilitate the application process.

 If the proposed activity is permitted under either a general or specific license, you may still be required to carry a letter from Brown University confirming your enrollment or employment at Brown and your travel purpose.
 Additionally, the regulations require you to retain copies of all records (tickets, receipts, etc.) for a minimum of 5 years.
 Further, unless explicitly authorized in your license, you are prohibited from doing business with specific entities tied to the Cuban military, including hotels, stores, and tourist agencies, which are listed on the U.S. State Department’s Restricted Cuban Entities list.
-List of Restricted Entities and Subentities Associated With Cuba as of November 9, 2017
+The most recent List of Restricted Entities and Subentities Associated With Cuba can be found on the State Department's website.

 **It is important to note that while you may be authorized under the general license to travel to Cuba, it does not automatically allow for the import of certain types of goods or equipment and or the provision of services.
 There may be specific license requirements for equipment that you may want to take (e.g., laptop computers, cell phones, flash drives, other wireless/encryption technology, and other items).
 Contact the University Export Control Officer for help.

-Click here to see list of generally licenses relevant to members of the academic community and additional information
+Click here to see a list of generally licenses relevant to members of the academic community and additional information.

 Effective September 1, 2017, the Department of State has declared all U.S. passports invalid for travel to the Democratic People’s Republic of Korea (North Korea) unless the travel meets certain criteria, as specified at 22 CFR 51.64.